tozd/gitlab-release/README.md

 ## Installation

 This is a tool implemented in Go.
-You can use `go install` to install the latest development version (`main` branch):
+You can use `go install` to install the latest stable (released) version:

 ```sh
 go install gitlab.com/tozd/gitlab/release/cmd/gitlab-release@latest